subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/research.md

 #description:
 nav: true
 nav_order: 1
-display_categories: [work, fun]
+display_categories: [development, application]
 horizontal: false
 ---

-I develop and use methods primarily based on `electronic structure theory`, `molecular dynamics`, and `stochastic methods` to try and solve interesting/ challenging problems in physics, chemistry, and biology.<br>
+I develop scalable mixed quantum-classical methods to study charge, spin, and energy transfer in non-equilibrium, driven, chiral, and complex systems; with the goal of understanding the multi-scale physics behind the properties of materials.
+I also heavily utilize `electronic structure theory`, `molecular dynamics`, `stochastic methods`, and `machine learning` in my research.

-Problems that I am interested in are very `multiscale`, both in length and time; and cover a wide range of topics.
-Some areas of my active research are mentioned below.
+Problems that I am interested in are multi-scale, both in length and time; and cover a wide range of topics.
+Some areas of active research are mentioned below.

-`Potential collaborators`: I have worked/ continue to work in close collaboration with exceptional experimentalists across the globe who make my research both more impactful and fun.
-If you want to collaborate on any interesting scientific problem, please feel free to reach out at `subhajyoti.chaudhuri@northwestern.edu`
+I work closely several theoretical and experimental groups.
+If you are interested in collaborating, please reach out at `subhajyoti.chaudhuri@northwestern.edu`

 <!-- pages/projects.md -->
 <div class="projects">